 Molemole Local Municipality (MLM) is located in the Capricorn District Municipality (CDM) in the Limpopo Province.
-It is one of the four Municipalities in the district with Blouberg, Lepelle-Nkumpi and Polokwane.
-Municipalities.
-Molemole Municipal Boundary is bordered by Polokwane Municipality, Blouberg Municipality Greater Letaba Municipality and Makgado Muncipality.
-Molemole Local Municipality head office is located in Mogwadi town, 65 kilometers north of Polokwane City.
-The municipality has 125 153 people.
+The neighboring Local Municipalities forming the CDM are Blouberg, Lepelle-Nkumpi and Polokwane.
+Molemole Local Municipality head office is located 65 kilometers from the North of Polokwane along the R521, with a population of approximately 125 153 people.

 The majority of the population is comprised of Black Africans (98.1%) with a minority of whites and Indians and others which equates to only 1.9% of the population.
 Molemole Local Municipality has a population density of 31.9 persons per square kilometer, which is lower than the District, Provincial and National averages of 75.1, 43.2 and 40.9 persons per square kilometers respectively which infers that the municipality is sparsely populated relative to the district, province and South Africa.
-Molemole Local Municipality covers an area of 3347km2.
+Molemole Local Municipality covers an area of 3347km.